micro-os-plus/web-jekyll/pages/develop/naming-conventions.md

 For a better code maintainability, where needed, it is recommended to use type definitions instead of direct C/C++ scalar types.

-Scalar type definitions should start with lower case letters and end with `_t`; class aliases should follow the usual naming convention of class names.
+Scalar type definitions should use lower case letters and end with `_t`; class aliases should follow the usual naming convention of class names.

 ### Language type definition